If you're a nonprofit, chances are, you're constantly looking for ways to better your fundraising strategies to raise more money for your cause.

 Boland continued, "Part of implementing a strong video strategy is knowing how to make a good video.
 It's not about studio quality or budgeting dollars.
 It's all about storytelling, just like everything else when it comes to nonprofit fundraising or advocacy."

 If your nonprofit doesn't have a strategy yet, here are a few ideas to get started.

 Want to give supporters a live peek inside a day at your organization?

-You don't need a professional camera and a tv network.
+With the arrival of Facebook Live and the stories feature from Instagram and Snapchat, you don't need a professional camera and a tv network.
 All you need is your smartphone.

 With incredible live video streaming apps like Meerkat and Periscope, you can broadcast live video to your network of supporters wherever they are!

 - The Marketer's Guide to Facebook Live - Hubspot

 - The Beginner's Guide to Periscope - Social Media Week

 You have more video resources to connect with your audience now than at any time in history.

 Using that same iPhone or Android, you can record short videos and publish them to your YouTube, Facebook, Instagram, SnapChat, or Twitter accounts.